chrismdp/chrismdp.github.com/_posts/2015-10-02-why-i-hope-i-will-weather-the-indiepocalypse.markdown

 ## I have another income stream

 Firstly, I have an alternative career.
-I train and coach teams of developers, which allows me time in the day to work on Sol Trader without worrying (too much) about whether my family will eat next month.
+I train and coach teams of developers, and work part time locally, which allows me time in the day to work on Sol Trader without worrying (too much) about whether my family will eat next month.

 Sol Trader has been four years in development, but I've only worked on it significantly during the day in the last year.
 I've used savings from